PikachuPenial/Titanmod/PATCHNOTES.md

 **>QOL & BUG FIXES**
 - Added a notification when entering spectator mode

+- Added the "sv_tm_matchvoting" ConVar that can forcefully enable/disable map and gamemode voting at the end of matches ((BROKEN FIX TOMORROW OR SMTH IM BORED OF DOING IT NOW))

 - Renamed "Tactical Point Shooting" attachment to "Point Shooting"

 - Prestige button text is now rainbow to help visibility

 - Spectating is no longer possible if you are on a respawn timer

+- Fixed incorrect attachment description for the QBZ-97 5.56 conversion